Ways to Enrol, Concessions, Costs & Conditions, Facilities for Disabled students and more ...

 You can enrol online for all of our courses.
 A secure online enrolment form is available.
 Payment by credit or debit card is included as part of the enrolment process.

-We will accept only postal and online enrolments before Monday 3rd September 2018.
+We will accept only postal and online enrolments before (date to be confirmed).
 All methods of enrolment, including postal and online, will then be accepted from that date onwards.

 Students should complete the enrolment form in the centre of the brochure and can pay by cheque, credit or debit card.
 If students are enrolling by post for more than one course then separate enrolment forms and cheques are needed for each course.